bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Creating a spagetti plot and an uncertainty plot.

-.. _weather_regimes:
+.. _weatherregimes:

 Weather Regimes
 ---------------

-Weather Classification based on pressure patterns (kmean method)
+Calculation of weatherregimes based on pressure patterns (kmean method).
+The processes is performing a pattern clusterfication for observations data ( NCEP ) as well as to model data. both results are compared

+processing stepps:

+* fetching observation data
+* fetching model data